Non-Contradiction/JuliaCall/README.md

   - Use `options(JULIA_HOME = "the folder that contains julia binary")`
   - Set `JULIA_HOME` in command line environment.

+### libstdc++.so.6: version \`GLIBCXX\_3.4.xx’ not found

+Such problems are usually on Linux machines.
+The cause for the problem is that R cannot find the libstdc++ version needed by `Julia`.
+To deal with the problem, users can export “TheFolderContainsJulia/lib/julia” to R\_LD\_LIBRARY\_PATH.

 ### How to Get Help

-  - One way to get help for julia functions is just using `julia$help` like the following example:
+  - One way to get help for Julia functions is just using `julia$help` as the following example:

 <!-- end list -->